Analysis: Unvaccinated Djokovic’s pursuit of Nadal on hold | Times Leader

 “I don’t feel I’m in a rush, really anywhere, to end my career in a year’s time or two years’ time or whatever it is.
 Just, I’m not thinking about it,” Djokovic said.
 “I want to keep my body healthy ’cause that’s obviously necessary in order to keep going at this level.”

 Howard Fendrich has been the AP’s tennis writer since 2002.
-Write to him at [email protected] or follow him on Twitter at https://twitter.com/HowardFendrich
+Write to him at hfendrichap.org or follow him on Twitter at https://twitter.com/HowardFendrich